letstri/hookas/README.md

 - [useMediaControls](#usemediacontrols) - Control media elements
 - [useIsScrolled](#useisscrolled) - Check if an element is scrolled
 - [useInterval](#useinterval) - Execute a function repeatedly with a delay
-- [useMountedEffect](#usemountedeffect) - Run an effect only after the component is mounted
+- [useMountEffect](#usemounteffect) - Run an effect only after the component is mounted

 ### useIsOnline